Krish-Lakhani19/ML_Engineer_Assignment/ML_Engineer_Assignment/docs/README.md

 ## Report
 A comprehensive project report detailing the methodology, procedures, outputs, and model performance is available in `docs/report.pdf`.

-## License
-[Include your license information here.]

 ## Contact
-For questions or further information, please contact [Your Email].
+For questions or further information, please contact [krishlakhani46767@gmail.com].
 ```

-Simply copy and paste this content into your `README.md` file, and adjust any details (like repository URL, license, and contact information) as needed.